-GSSAPI is an industry-standard protocol for secure authentication defined in RFC 2743 .
-PostgreSQL supports GSSAPI for authentication, communications encryption, or both.
+GSSAPI is an industry-standard protocol for secure authentication defined in RFC 2743.
+PostgreSQL supports GSSAPI with Kerberos authentication according to RFC 1964.
 GSSAPI provides automatic authentication (single sign-on) for systems that support it.
-The authentication itself is secure.
-If GSSAPI encryption or SSL encryption is used, the data sent along the database connection will be encrypted; otherwise, it will not.
+The authentication itself is secure, but the data sent over the database connection will be sent unencrypted unless SSL is used.

 GSSAPI support has to be enabled when PostgreSQL is built; see Chapter 16 for more information.

-The realm name is the preferred realm specified in the Kerberos
+server machine.
+The service principal's realm is the preferred realm

 could be mapped to just